 Further beautify your privacy fence with landscaping.
 Some nicely placed arborvitae look attractive, block your neighbors’ view, and are less likely to face municipal height restrictions.
 If you have a large yard, consider the shade and privacy provided by fast-growing English laurels, which top off at about 20 feet high and 20 feet wide.
 Yews also grow tall but are only a few feet wide.
 Your local nursery worker can help you decide the best privacy trees and shrubs for your space, soil and amount of sunlight.

-Fence Design Help
+Contact Buzz for Fence Design Help